L53317/Simultaneous_calibration_localization/README.md

-# Global self-calibration for UWB
+# Simultaneous calibration and localization
-## Global self-calibration for UWB anchor positions with Lidar and UWB
+## Global calibration for UWB anchor positions with Lidar and UWB
-An implementation for UWB anchor positions global self-calibration with Lidar using a `modified-A-LOAM` and UWB localization with a regularization method.
+An implementation for UWB anchor global calibration with Lidar using a `modified-A-LOAM` and robot localization with UWB.

 ## 1. Prerequisites